War in Ukraine: see the main recent events | World

-The war in Ukraine reached its 13th day.
+The war in Ukraine reached its 13th day, marked by the opening of humanitarian corridors.
 Amid negotiations for a temporary ceasefire and rounds of negotiations between Russia and Ukraine, footage from the battlefield shows that Russian attacks continue and seem to increasingly target civilians.
 There are already more than 1.5 million refugees outside the country and an even greater number of people who are moving within Ukrainian territory or trapped in cities surrounded by Russia.

 See the main recent facts of the war:

-- Russia may allow humanitarian corridors to open from 10 am Moscow time on Tuesday.
+- Russia opened humanitarian corridors at 10 am Moscow time (4 am GMT) on Tuesday.
+The Ukrainian government confirmed the information.
 On Monday, after mutual accusations between the countries for a failure of the weekend’s ceasefire agreements, Moscow announced the creation of six new corridors.
 Four of the paths offered lead straight to Russia or Belarus.
-The humanitarian corridors would depart from Kiev, Kharkiv, Mariupol, Chernigov and Sumy, which are among the cities most attacked.
+Humanitarian corridors depart from Kiev, Kharkiv, Mariupol, Chernigov and Sumy, which are among the most attacked cities.
 The Ukrainians considered the offer “immoral” for taking it to Russian territory.
-There was no official response until the last update of this report.

 - Ukraine said tonight that Russian Major General Vitaly Gerasimov died in combat in the invasion operation.
 He would be the second Russian general killed in the war.
 Russia did not confirm information.